vicramkotecha/kids_playground/README.md

-# R's First Game!
+# Superhero Survival Game!

-A text-based survival game where you play as Batman hunting woodland creatures in a procedurally generated world.
+A text-based survival game where you play as your favorite superhero hunting woodland creatures in a procedurally generated world.
 Chase down all the animals before you starve!

+## Playable Characters
+- 🦇 Batman - The Dark Knight
+- 🐦 Robin - The Boy Wonder
+- 🕷️ Spider-Man - Your friendly neighborhood spider
+- 🐆 Black Panther - Wakanda Forever!
+- 🤖 Iron Man - Genius, billionaire, playboy, philanthropist
+- 🛡️ Captain America - The First Avenger
+- ⚔️ Wonder Woman - Amazon warrior princess
+- 💪 Superman - The Man of Steel
+- 💚 Hulk - The strongest there is!
+- 👸 Princess Peach - Ruler of the Mushroom Kingdom

 ## Gameplay

-You are Batman (🦇) in a world filled with fast rabbits (🐰), slower squirrels (🐿️), and a deadly wolf (🐺).
-Your mission is to catch and eat all the animals before your hunger meter runs out.
+Choose your favorite hero and survive in a world filled with fast rabbits (🐰) and slower squirrels (🐿️).
+Your mission is to catch and eat all the animals before your hunger meter runs out, while avoiding the deadly wolves (🐺)!

 ### Features
 - Procedurally generated terrain with grass (▒), trees (♣), and stone (▓)